Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Abstract

 \section{Abstract}

-{ Bayesian game is a strategic decision-making model where each player's type parameter characterizing its own objective is private information: each player knows its own type but not its rivals' types, and Bayesian Nash equilibrium (BNE) is an outcome of this game where each player makes a strategic optimal decision according to its own type under the Nash conjecture.
-In this paper, we advance the literature by considering a generalized Bayesian game where each player's action space depends on its own type parameter and the rivals' actions.
-This reflects the fact that in practical applications, a firm's feasible action is often related to its own type (e.g.~marginal cost) and the rivals' actions (e.g.~common resource constraints in a competitive market).
-Under some moderate conditions, we demonstrate existence of continuous generalized Bayesian Nash equilibria (GBNE) and uniqueness of such an equilibrium when each player's action space is only dependent on its type.
-In the case that each player's action space is also dependent on rivals' actions, we give a simple example to show that uniqueness of GBNE is not guaranteed under standard monotone conditions.
-To compute an approximate GBNE, we restrict each player's response function to the space of polynomial functions of its type parameter and consequently convert the GBNE problem to a stochastic generalized Nash equilibrium problem (SGNE).
-To justify the approximation, we discuss convergence of the approximation scheme.
+{ A Bayesian game is a strategic decision-making model where each player's type parameter characterizing its own objective is private information: each player knows its own type but not its rivals' types, and a Bayesian Nash equilibrium (BNE) is an outcome of this game where each player makes a strategic optimal decision according to its own type under the Nash conjecture.
+In this paper, we advance the literature by considering a generalized Bayesian game where each player's action space depends on its own type parameter and its rivals' actions.
+This reflects the fact that in practical applications, a player's feasible action is often related to its own type (e.g.~marginal cost) and the rivals' actions (e.g.~common resource constraints in a competitive market).
+Under some moderate conditions, we demonstrate the existence of a continuous generalized Bayesian Nash equilibrium (GBNE) and the uniqueness of such an equilibrium when each player's action space is only dependent on its type.
+In the case that each player's action space also depends on rivals' actions, we give a simple example to show that the uniqueness of GBNE is not guaranteed under standard monotone conditions.
+To compute an approximate GBNE, we restrict each player's response function to the space of polynomial functions of its type parameter and subsequently convert the GBNE model to a stochastic generalized Nash equilibrium (SGNE) model.
+To justify the approximation, we discuss the convergence of the approximation scheme.
 Some preliminary numerical test results show that the approximation scheme works well. }

 \textbf{Keywords.} {Continuous GBNE, continuous type, existence and uniqueness, polynomial GBNE, SGNE}

 \textbf{MSCcodes.} {91A27, 91A06, 91A10, 91A15, 90C31}